aldum/learnyouanelm.github.io/pages/02-starting-out.md

 divide the first by the second.
 Doing `rem 92 10` results in a 2.
 But when we call it like that, there may be some confusion as to which number is doing the division and which one is being divided.
-So we can call it as an infix function by doing 92
-\` div \` 10 and suddenly it's much clearer.
+So we can call it as an infix function by doing ``92 `rem` 10`` and suddenly it's much clearer.

 ```elm
 toPrint = 92 `rem` 10